jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

        Ensure the patron registration procedure is fair and effective, and not overly complicated.
 Current registration policy and procedure should be rated on target audiences, failure rates, failure states, and ease of use.

     2. Objective: Website improvement - End of 2021
        Create a simple-to-use and easy-to-update website.
 Website may contain blog elements and other interactive elements.
-Website should provide any service which the Library's systems are capable of.
+Site should be future-proofed, designed with updating, upgrading, and technology shifts in mind.

 4. GOAL: Increase community engagement

 	Working with others.

+    1. Objective: Improve patron policy - End of 2019
+       The following policies should be revamped, updated, and simplified: Patron conduct, internet use, unattended children, conduct violations.
+Many of the regulations contained therein are clunky and/or difficult to enforce.
+A more unified, simplified, and up-to-date policy would be a huge improvement both in readability, enforeability, and conciseness.

-    1. Objective: Community outreach - End of 2022
+    2. Objective: Community outreach - End of 2022
        Explore new opportunities in the community for partnerships in programming, marketting, and educating.

-    2. Objective: Programming Newsletters – End of 2021
+    3. Objective: Programming Newsletters – End of 2021
        Publish regular newsletters, Fall and Spring, advertising events.
 Market them at the front desk and online.

-    3. Objective: Friends of the Library - End of 2023 Renew EIN and 501c(3) for Friends (ACLA).
+    4. Objective: Friends of the Library - End of 2023 Renew EIN and 501c(3) for Friends (ACLA).
 Publish marketing materials for Friends.
 Review membership fees, recordkeeping, and organization.